What you need to know

 How it works

-All 4 weeks of your sabbatical must be taken at once.
+The entire length of your sabbatical must be taken at once.

 You must take your sabbatical within 12 months of becoming eligible.